DylanTombs/Notes/Interview Prep/Hireview IB.md

 What started as a frustrating setback became one of the most valuable parts of the project.
 I ended up with a model that was not only more accurate but also interpretable, which for me was just as important.

 That experience taught me two things.
 First, that persistence and iteration are crucial when working in complex systems.
-Second, that admitting an approach isn’t working and systematically re-evaluating is far more productive than pushing forward blindly.
+Second, that admitting that my approach wasn't working and systematically re-evaluating is far more productive than pushing forward blindly.
 Those are lessons I’d carry into research at J.P.
 Morgan, where rigour and adaptability are key to providing clients with reliable insights.

 In the end, I see setbacks not as failures, but as checkpoints that refine my thinking — an approach I know is vital in research, where clients depend on us for solutions that are both innovative and dependable.